-To the extent possible, all portfolio transactions made on the day whose market values are used will be taken into account.
+(assets - liabilities) = NAV number of outstanding shares To the extent possible, all portfolio transactions made on the day whose market values are used will be taken into account.
 Appropriate provisions will be made to account for the costs, charges and fees attributable to each fund and share class as well as accrued income on investments.

 The tolerance threshold for NAV calculation error is 1.0% for the Global Equities Impact, Impact Mixed Fund-Offensive, Future Generations and Pioneer Impact funds and 0.5% for all other funds.
 Any error within these thresholds will not be corrected through recalculation.
-The SICAV complies with the principles and rules set out in CSSF circular 02/77 with regard to NAV calculations errors.
+The SICAV complies with the principles and rules set out in CSSF circular 24/856 with regard to NAV calculations errors, as amended from time to time.